b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/README.md

 <img src="https://github.com/b-knight/Understanding-Customer-Conversion-with-Snowplow-Web-Event-Tracking/blob/master/Images/StratifiedSampling.GIF" align="middle" width="482" height="164" />
 </div>
 </div>

-With the success metric finalized, we then proceeed to implement the algorithms detailed in the previous section.
-Originally, the models were implemented using a 80%:20% split between training and testing data.
-However, experimenting with the various models showed that increasing the size of the training data set significantly improved model performance.
-Ultimately, the models were run using a 90%:10% split between training (14,946 observations) and testing (1,661 observations).

 All models were first run using their default setting, while SVM + RBF, linear SVM, and logistic regression were run a second time after tuning the hyper-parameters with Bayesian optimization (see below).
 Mean F2 scores, recall, and precison were derived from 100-fold cross validation of the testing data.
 As a final note, it quickly became evident that the SVM + RBF kernel model was by far, the most computationally expensive.
 Including the tuning of hyper-parameters (see below), implementation of the SVM + RBF model took approximately 17 hours.